josephWoodland/MS2---CookIt/README.md

 Using the nesting feature of SCSS allows for cleaner code making site upkeep and bug fixes easier to locate and address.

-## Coding Architecture - Model - View - Controller
+## Coding Architecture - MVC

-I am using the MVC(Model - View - Controller) architecture to organise my JS files.
+I am using the MVC(Model - View - Controller) architecture to organize my JS files.
 I found this way of organizing my file base easy to understand, and clean to look at, and designed in a way to reduce the length of single js files.

 The Model.js page is there to handle all the data that is used by the app, this makes it easy to try and look for any problems with the use of data.